Kwangsa19/Ketmanto-Cybersecurity-Portfolio/README.md

 # Ketmanto-Cybersecurity-Portfolio
 > Modul 1-8 are inspired by Google.
 Please visit this [link](https://www.coursera.org/google-certificates/cybersecurity-certificate) for further information.
 More are to come, stay tuned!
+> Please make sure you include the original MIT license.

 ## Professional Statements
 I am Ketmanto Wangsa.
 I am an Application Support Engineer at a Sydney-based CX consultancy.
 I provide IT technical support (Azure, Intune, Exchange, Entra ID), database extraction (SQL), and cyber security support.
 During a remote internship at a leading US supplier, I had the opportunity to serve as both Technical Support and Team Leader of the Sourcing Team.
 In addition, I completed the IBM Engagement Specialist program to enhance my interpersonal skills.
 Furthermore, I completed six cybersecurity virtual programs with ANZ, Datacom, Mastercard, AIG, Tata Consultancy, and Telstra.